Jason Chambers: Acting

 Chambers began studying acting in 2000 at Act One Studios in Chicago and later improv at The Second City Training Center.

 In 2003, he moved to New York to continue his studies.
 There he appeared in television series Guiding Light, All My Children, Can You Tell? and As the World Turns.
 In 2006 he moved to Los Angeles where he has been cast as Spencer on Days of Our Lives and the street racing badboy Mercury on CSI: NY.
 In 2008 he was cast in the recurring role of Anvil in The Middleman on ABC Family, but he appeared in only one episode before the show was canceled after its first season.

 Hosting

 Chambers was the host of the hit series Human Weapon on The History Channel with co-host Bill Duff from July 20, 2007, to August 28, 2008.
 Chambers has also been a host for NBC's YourLaTv, a show featuring things to do and see in and around Los Angeles.

 He is a regular co-host/contributor for the "MMA Chokehold" segment of Attack of the Show! where he, Blair Butler and Kevin Pereira discuss upcoming MMA events.

 Podcasting

 The Jason Chambers Podcast (TJCP) was launched on YouTube, Spotify and iTunes September 1, 2021.
-It has been, tongue in cheek, hailed as "...the next best thing to the Joe Rogan Experience".
-Twice a week Jason chats with interesting guest from all walks of life, including Award Winning Author Ben Mezrich, MMA Hall of Famer Matt Serra, BJJ Standout Garry Tonon and Cryptocurrency experts like Charlie Shrem and comedians Bryan Callen and Russel Peters.
+Hosted by Chambers, the podcast features semi-weekly interviews with figures from various fields, such as author Ben Mezrich, MMA fighter Matt Serra, BJJ grappler Garry Tonon, cryptocurrency advocate Charlie Shrem, and comedians Bryan Callen and Russel Peters.